v26 – Saturday, October 19th

 Currently, along the sound of slow motion harmonies over what sounds like an electronic rainforest in Jupiter, Rafael Toral picks up the guitar again to develop a new synthesis between several layers of past and future.
 An ambitious project beyond ambient, drone and electronic free-jazz, catching Toral’s “third phase” in its early stages.
 Performing solo or in numerous collaborations (including Jim O’Rourke, Sei Miguel, Chris Corsano, John Edwards, Evan Parker, Tatsuya Nakatani, Alvin Lucier, Phill Niblock, Christian Marclay, Sonic Youth, Rhys Chatham, Lee Ranaldo, Eiko Ishibashi, and many others), he has been touring throughout Europe, Canada, USA, Mexico, South Korea, Japan, New Zealand and Australia.

-truth in the well is the shapeshifting ephemeral ambient project of Leigh Lugosi, often featuring collaborator Tim Alexander. truth in the well runs the gamut of genre; it could be called shoegaze, country, trip hop, punk rock, folk or noise, depending on what direction the wind blows. what remains constant is Lugosi’s commitment to exploring the ways in which genre’s soundtrack a cultural moment, a landscape, a social context. popular music is a funhouse of mirrors in which truth in the well stops to ponder their reflection every couple of feet. for send + receive v.26, truth in the well presents subliminal verse party mix 2024, a live mixtape/reimagining of popular music found in youth culture in winnipeg’s north end circa late 1990’s through early 2000’s.
+truth in the well is the ephemeral experimental project of multidisciplinary artist/musician Leigh Lugosi, featuring a rotating cast of collaborators. truth in the well runs the gamut of genre; it could be called shoegaze, country, trip hop, punk, folk or noise, depending on the time of day and what direction the wind blows. what remains constant is Lugosi’s commitment to exploring the ways in which genre’s soundtrack a cultural moment, a landscape, a social context. popular music is a funhouse of mirrors in which truth in the well stops to ponder their reflection every couple of feet. this is a practice in shapeshifting… nothing is created, nothing is lost, everything is transformed.

 Presented in collaboration with GroundSwell.